-Together with the chair of Computational Architecture at the Bauhaus-University Weimar we have developed a few Grasshopper snippets for the course Computational Urban Analysis.
+The chairs of Computer Science in Architecture and Computational Architecture at the Bauhaus-University Weimar have developed a few Grasshopper snippets for the course Computational Urban Analysis.
 To make them accessible to a wider audience, we share them on this blogpost.
+There are additional scripts provided in the Parametric Planning Catalogue :: https://infar-buw.github.io/parametric-planning-catalogue/

 Curves drawn on a layer are directly segmented.
 Closed segments are turned into areas with an offset and coloured according to their size.